McDonnell Douglas KC-10 Extender: United States

-Since then, the KC-10 had participated in other smaller conflicts.
 In March 1999, NATO launched Operation Allied Force against the government of Yugoslavia.
 The mobility portion of the operation began in February and was heavily dependent on tankers.
 By early May 1999, some 150 KC-10s and KC-135s deployed to Europe where they refueled bombers, fighters and support aircraft engaged in the conflict.
 The KC-10 flew 409 missions throughout the entire Allied Force campaign and continued support operations in Kosovo.
-Since 11 September 2001, KC-10s had flown more than 350 missions guarding U.S. skies as a part of Operation Noble Eagle.
+Since 11 September 2001, KC-10s flew more than 350 missions guarding U.S. skies as a part of Operation Noble Eagle.
 During Operations Enduring Freedom and Iraqi Freedom, KC-10s flew more than 1,390 missions delivering critical air refueling support to numerous joint and Coalition receiver aircraft.
 As of 2004, KC-10s were expected to serve until 2043.

-The Air Force considered retiring its fleet of KC-10 tankers in response to sequestration budget cuts as part of the service's FY 2015 budget.
+The USAF considered retiring its fleet of KC-10 tankers in response to sequestration budget cuts as part of the service's FY 2015 budget.
 A "vertical chop" to divest all KC-10s was suggested because there are fewer KC-10s than KC-135s, having three different tanker models in service after the introduction of the KC-46 would be costly, and a "horizontal cut" across the refueling fleets would achieve small efficiencies.
-Some believed retiring the KC-10 would not benefit the Air Force, given that it is equipped with both boom and hose-and-drogue refueling systems and the fleet's relatively young age.
+Some believed retiring the KC-10 would not benefit the USAF, given that it is equipped with both boom and hose-and-drogue refueling systems and the fleet's relatively young age.

-The last U.S. Air Force KC-10 takes off from Travis Air Force Base, California, 26 Sept.
-2024.
+The last USAF KC-10 takes off from Travis Air Force Base, California, September 2024.

-At first, officials claimed that the initial focus on retiring the KC-10 in September 2013 was a "trial balloon" to call attention to Air Force operating cost issues.
-As of early 2013, the KC-10 had a per hour flying cost of $21,170 and a mission capable rate of 87 percent.
-A FY 2015 budget plan did not include cuts to the KC-10.
+At first, officials claimed that the initial focus on retiring the KC-10 in September 2013 was a "trial balloon" to call attention to USAF operating cost issues.
+In early 2013, the KC-10 had a per hour flying cost of $21,170 and a mission capable rate of 87 percent.
 In July 2020, the first US KC-10 to be retired, tail number 86-0036, was transferred to the 309th Aerospace Maintenance and Regeneration Group (AMARG) for storage at Davis-Monthan Air Force Base, Arizona.

 In July 2021, the 2d ARS was the first KC-10 squadron to start conversion to the KC-46.
 In August 2021, the KC-10 took part in the largest non-combatant evacuation in support of Operation Allies refuge and contributing to the safe evacuation of more than 124,000 Afghan refugees.

-In January 2023, the USAF announced that all KC-10s are to be retired by 30 September 2024.
+In January 2023, the USAF announced that all KC-10s were to be retired by 30 September 2024.
 The KC-10 flew its last combat sortie for the USAF on 5 October 2023.
 On 26 September 2024, the KC-10 flew its final sortie on tail number 79-1948 bound for the 309th Aerospace Maintenance and Regeneration Group (AMARG) at Davis-Monthan Air Force Base, Arizona.